 At any prompt, a timeout mechanism is in place to prevent the system from remaining in that state indefinitely.
-When a timeout occurs, the serial interface regresses to the previous menu.
-For example, if a timeout occurs in the Equipment Settings menu, the system reverts to the Setup menu.
-If this menu times out, the system reverts to the Main menu.
-If this menu times out, the system disconnects the modem connection and resumes normal operation.
-At the Main menu, the timeout is set for five minutes.
-For all other prompts, the system uses several different timeout values.
+When a timeout occurs, the serial interface regresses to the Main Menu or disconnects if it is a remote connection.
+At the Main menu, the timeout is set for ten minutes for telnet connection and 20 minutes for serial connection.

-If a train is at the site when the Setup menu is generated, "\\\ Train Is Present \\\" is displayed just above the menu header for the Setup menu.
+If a train is at the site when the Setup menu is generated, " Train Is Present " is displayed just above the menu header for the Setup menu.